Patrick-ODea/TheQuestForAQuest/README.md

 To run the game right now add files to a project folder in pycharm or other editor.
-As of right now, the first commit you will need to run questtest.py and the game is start.
+As of right now, the first commit you will need to run questtest.py and the game will start.

 Thank you for taking the time to readme.